owlsectechnologies/tomango-2018/site/content/web-developer.md

 ## About the role

 This role has great potential and is ideal for an experienced but ambitious web developer looking to play a pivotal role in the development of the business.
-You’ll be working closely with key clients and other lead personnel in the company and will be expected to take a leading role in Tomango’s digital output.
+You’ll be working closely with key clients and other lead personnel in the company and will be expected to take a leading role in OwlSec Technologies’s digital output.

 Working alongside the Creative Director and Managing Director, you will be responsible for building and managing websites, delivering projects on time, on budget and to a high standard.
 You will also provide technical resource for trouble-shooting and front-line customer support.